← Blog |

 Test with real client scenarios

-During the free trial, create plans for your most challenging client profiles.
+With the free plan, create plans for your most challenging client profiles.
 Can it handle vegan + gluten-free at 1,400 kcal?
 High-protein at 3,000 kcal with no dairy?
 Stress-test before committing.

 4